Disrupt You! by Jay Samit teaches readers how to lead disruptions and how to think like successful entrepreneurs.

 Samit never meant to use “disrupt” in an aggressive way, but it’s a caveat to keep in mind.

 Disrupt You by Jay Samit is possibly the best book I have read so far on entrepreneurial mindset -with examples too!-.

-It’s packed with insights, clear examples with tons of “wow moments” and good step by step explanations.
+It’s packed with insights, clear examples tons of “wow moments” and good step-by-step explanations.